TseChapman/MultiplayerBlackjack/README.md

 ## Project Documentation
 To see how to play the game please go to “Run Instruction”, command and response below is a simplified HTTP protocol that player would not run.

+### Run Instruction
+1. Use `./build.sh` to build the game.
+2. Use `./runServer.sh port#` to run the server.
+3. Use `./runClient.sh server_name port#` to run the client.
+4. The Client will first ask for the valid username (no space, no symbol)
+5. Once registered a username, the client can perform the following commands:

+    a.
+HELP, get a list of command with example

+    b.
+EXIT, will the exit the game

+  	c.
+CREATE_GAME lobby_name, create a lobby with lobby name “lobby_name”.
+Game requires 4 players to start

+  	d.
+EXIT_GAME, exit the lobby (if joined one)

+  	e.
+LIST, to get t a list of lobbies that are ready for player to join

+  	f.
+JOIN lobby_id, join a lobby with specific valid lobby id, lobby id can be found by using the LIST

+  	g.
+SCORE, view the global scoreboard

+  	h.
+Game action: hit, stand, updates.

+  	i.	hit: draw a card, if it is the player’s turn

 ### Client
 Player uses the client as a sender to send command to the server and wait for server to response the result of the command.
 When the client starts, it ask the player to type a unused username.
 Once a valid username is assigned, player can perform by typing valid commands.
 #### Write Client Request